A Year Reviewed and A Year Projected at Lompoc's State of the City 2025 Luncheon

 A Year Reviewed and A Year Projected at Lompoc’s State of the City 2025 Luncheon

-LOMPOC, Calif. - The public is invited to attend a presentation by city manager Dean Albro to recognize accomplishments from the previous year, and a sneak peak into the next.
+LOMPOC, Calif. - A luncheon catered by Chef Vilay from Savory & Sweet Eats was held at the Dick DeWees community center in Lompoc.

-A luncheon, catered by Chef Vilay from Savory & Sweet Eats, is being held at the Dick DeWees community center in Lompoc.
+The public was invited to pre-register to attend the lunch followed by a presentation by city manager Dean Albro, recognizing accomplishments from the previous year, and a sneak peak into the next.

-Other members of city staff and the Chamber of Commerce will be present as well, able and willing to engage the public by answering questions and hearing from residents.
+Other members of city staff and the Chamber of Commerce were present as well, able and willing to engage the public by answering questions and hearing from residents.

-While the registration deadline has passed, it will be recorded by TAP TV and after the event is over it will be available for viewing on the City of Lompoc's website.
+For those who missed the registration deadline, it is being recorded by TAP TV and after the event is over it will be available for viewing on the City of Lompoc's website.